sib-swiss/single-cell-python-training/ipynb/day1-1a_cellranger.md

 ![](Aspose.Words.2e953e9a-44c0-496e-9758-25b7bd47b079.010.jpeg)

 For other situations like these two below, there is usually little you can do and you’d better contact 10X genomics support and/or the sequencing core facility at your institution

 ![](Aspose.Words.2e953e9a-44c0-496e-9758-25b7bd47b079.011.jpeg)

-**Task 3: We provide you with some web\_summary.html files.
+**Exercise 1: We provide you with some web\_summary.html files.
 Use what you have learned above to evaluate each one of the experiments and write a short evaluation of what you observe at least ~50 words per each file.
 When you write a short summary, imagine you are reporting to your supervisor about how the experiment went.**